Caspar15/ADXL335Dashboard/README.md

 ## Overview

 This project is a comprehensive Sensor Data Monitoring Dashboard built using Dash and Plotly.
-The dashboard visualizes various sensor data including XYZ axis data, Mean Squared Error (MSE), Standard Deviation (STD), and Peak Frequency data.
+The dashboard visualizes various sensor data, including XYZ axis data, Mean Squared Error (MSE), Standard Deviation (STD), and Peak Frequency data.
 It also includes real-time data monitoring and alarm functionality for out-of-range sensor values.

 ## Features